chroma-core/chroma/clients/js/README.md

 - [💡 Colab Example](https://colab.research.google.com/drive/1QEzFyqnoFxq7LUGyP1vzR4iLt9PpCDXv?usp=sharing)
 - [🏠 Homepage](https://www.trychroma.com/)

+## Package Options

+There are two packages available for using ChromaDB in your JavaScript/TypeScript projects:

+1. **chromadb**: Includes all embedding libraries as bundled dependencies.
+   - Use this if you want a simple installation without worrying about dependency management.
+   - Install with: `npm install chromadb` or `pnpm add chromadb`

+2. **chromadb-client**: Provides embedding libraries as peer dependencies.
+   - Use this if you want to manage your own versions of embedding libraries, or embed outsid eof Chroma.
+   - Keeps your dependency tree lean by not bundling dependencies you don't use.
+   - Install with: `npm install chromadb-client` or `pnpm add chromadb-client`
+   - You'll need to install any required embedding libraries separately, e.g., `npm install chromadb-client chromadb-default-embed`

+Both packages provide identical functionality, differing only in how dependencies are managed.

 ## Getting started

 Chroma needs to be running in order for this client to talk to it.
 Please see the [🧪 Usage Guide](https://docs.trychroma.com/guides) to learn how to quickly stand this up.